sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Basics.md

 }
 ```

-*Component interaction with the template and Titanium views*
+{{% alert title="💡 Hint" color="info" %}}*Component interaction with the template and Titanium views*

 If you open the file in your editor, you'll notice that the file contains different examples that demonstrate how you can interact with Titanium views within the component.
 This follows the same pattern as in a default Angular web application.
-Visit Angular's [Components & Templates](https://angular.io/guide/displaying-data) guide for an in depth tutorial on this topic.
+Visit Angular's [Components & Templates](https://angular.io/guide/displaying-data) guide for an in depth tutorial on this topic.{{% /alert %}}

 In the above excerpt, the app.compoinent.ts defines it's template through the templateUrl property.
 In such a template you can make use of Titanium UI elements to create your app's user interface.